plforacle/heatwave-lakehouse-automl/apex-heatwave/apex-heatwave.md

     ![Developer Services SQL Worksheet](./images/OCI-developer-services-sql-worksheets.png "OCI-developer-services-sql-worksheets ")

-2. Select the lakehouse compartment and the created **HW-MovieHub-Connection**
+2. Select the lakehouse compartment and the created **HW-Connection**

 3. You can run SQL queries, in the SQL Worksheet.